Dashing Through the Snow: Your Guide to Getting Around North Lake Tahoe this Winter

 For Out of Town Travelers

-For folks coming to North Lake Tahoe from other parts of the country, check out Reno-Tahoe International Airport’s list of non-stop flights to Reno to see if your can hop aboard a one-way flight to Lake Tahoe.
+For visitors coming to North Lake Tahoe from other parts of the country, check out Reno-Tahoe International Airport’s list of non-stop flights to Reno to see if you can hop aboard a one-way flight to Lake Tahoe.
+This includes the new, charter-style flights from JSX (Burbank) to RNO.

 And for a totally unique traveling experience from the Bay Area, Fly Blackbird is a seaplane air service offering commuter flights from Sausalito to the surface of Lake Tahoe, near Tahoe City.